mangopdf/mangopdf.github.io/_drafts/sunburntcountry.md

 ### Step 2: Notice that the Booking Reference is printed right there on the paper

 After staring at this image for fifteen minutes, I noticed the Booking Reference is printed on the baggage receipt.

-I graduated university.
+I graduated university, but it didn't prepare me for this.

 ![Boarding pass with booking reference highlighted](/img/sunburnt-country/bookingrefhighlighted.png) *askdjhaflajkshdflkh*